rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

   * The Tut6Config will setup a new DirectExchange and a client
-  * The client will leverage the convertSendAndReceive passing the exchange name, the routingKey, and the message/
+  * The client will leverage the convertSendAndReceive passing the exchange name, the routingKey, and the message.
-  * The request is sent to an `rpc_queue` ("tut.rpc")queue.
+  * The request is sent to an `rpc_queue` ("tut.rpc") queue.
   * The RPC worker (aka: server) is waiting for requests on that queue.
-    When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the `replyTo` field.
+    When a request appears, it performs the task and sends a message with the result back to the Client, using the queue from the `replyTo` field.
   * The client waits for data on the callback queue.
 When a message appears, it checks the `correlationId` property.
 If it matches